legoroblox15/name-that-card/week1.md

-As of 5:30 PM, Saturday, July 02, 2016
+As of 5:30 PM, Saturday, July 09, 2016
 What did you do last week?

-- I didn't have Skilstak class last week because this is the first class.
+- I decided my project.

 What will you do next week?

-- Work on the interface.
+- Work on the algorithm for combining all of the commands.

 Do you have any blockers?